Phoenix man feared family was about to be 'executed' by police over stolen doll

 Breaking News Emails

-A Phoenix man, whose family had a gun pulled on them by police over shoplifting allegations was captured on a bystander's camera, said Monday he feared his family would be "executed" by the officers.
+A Phoenix man, whose family had a gun pulled on them by police over shoplifting allegations in a scene that was captured on a bystander's camera, said Monday he feared his family would be "executed" by the officers.

 Phoenix Police Chief Jeri William said Sunday, "I apologize to the family, I apologize to the community," while Mayor Kate Gallego called video footage of the arrest "beyond upsetting."